jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 KDE is unique because although Qt has vendor input to the project, KDE itself is not vendor owned.
 KDE is also not tied to a single Linux distro.
 Distros such as [openSUSE](opensuse.org "opensuse"), [Mageia](mageia.org "Mageia"), [Chakra](www.chakralinux.org "Chakra Linux"), [KDE Neon Ubuntu](https://neon.kde.org "KDE Neon Ubuntu webpage"), [PCLinuxOS](www.pclinuxos.com "PC Linux OS") and even FreeBSD are using KDE by default or have it available in software repositories.
 The Steam Deck portable hand-held gaming system [uses KDE as its desktop](https://arstechnica.com/gaming/2022/02/linux-on-steam-deck-what-you-need-to-know-what-currently-works/ "webpage article about KDE use on Steam Deck").

-#### Plasma
+#### Plasma 6.x

 The KDE desktop runs an environment called [Plasma](https://kde.org/plasma-desktop/ "website for KDE Plasma").
 This desktop includes controls all the software, notifications, launcher activity, and system tray integrations for you.
-KDE version 5 supports Plasma and KDE 6 will shortly be released in 2024.
+[KDE 6 is now available](https://kde.org/announcements/megarelease/6/ "KDE 6 release webpage").
 There is a [mobile Plasma](https://plasma-mobile.org/ "webpage for mobile Plasma") framework available for Linux based phones and tablets.

 ### GNOME